joethi/Creditcard-Fraud-detection/README.md

 - **Random Forests**: Achieved the highest F1-score of **88%**, outperforming the baseline by ~3%.
 - **SVM**: Comparable F1-score to Random Forests with lower computational cost.
 - **Logistic Regression**: Improved F1-score by ~3% over the baseline with hyperparameter tuning.
-- **SMOTE Techniques**: Increased Recall but significantly reduced Precision, leading to poor F1-scores.
+- **SMOTE Techniques**: Increased Recall but significantly reduced Precision, leading to poor F1 scores.

 ---